kingsanu/ReactUniversity/API_SPEC_BOOKING_SLOTS.md

 Based on this API, the Booking Modal UI should be enhanced to display:

 1.  **Session Price**:
-    *   Display the price per session (e.g., "$50.00 / 30 min") prominently in the modal header or near the "Book" button.
+    *   Display the price per session (e.g., "$50.00 / 1 hour") prominently in the modal header or near the "Book" button.
     *   *Why*: Users need to know the cost before committing.

 2.  **Timezone Clarity**: